md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/CONTRIBUTING.md

 ---

-## Need Help?
+## 💬 Need Help?

-If you encounter any setup or contribution issues, please open an issue or contact the maintainer at mdnaimhassansaykat@gmail.com.
+If you encounter any setup or contribution issues, please [open an issue](https://github.com/md-naim-hassan-saykat/skin-lesion-classification-ensemble-ham10000/issues/new/choose)
+or contact the maintainer at [mdnaimhassansaykat@gmail.com](mailto:mdnaimhassansaykat@gmail.com).

 Thank you for helping make this project robust, reproducible, and impactful for the medical AI research community!